strategineer/personal-website/content/bin/speedruns/surmount/index.md

 TBD Needs more investigation and practice.

-1) Grab a solid surface with both hands such that your legs intersect with the ground.
+1. Grab a solid surface with both hands such that your legs intersect with the ground.
+2. Hold the left stick away from the surface toward where you want to go.
-2) Press A.
+3. Press A.

 I learned this from @knop868 on Discord.